 Anyone else crazy about family board games?

-The other day my husband pulled out a glass chess set he was saving for a rainy day.
-It has held a prominent spot on the dining room table since then.
 Every time I see my boys playing chess together I feel like a superhero.
 Like I imagine it would feel if your child locked themselves in their room to read a book.

 And it takes me back to the time we stumbled upon outdoor chess in a park and the boys jumped right in.